 It is advisable that you contact the cemeteries team in the first instance to discuss the work you would like to undertake.

 All monuments including headstones and plaques are to be constructed in accordance with NZS 4242:1995.

 Maintenance is the responsibility of the owner of the Exclusive Right of Burial or their representative and monuments must be kept in good repair.
 The Council does not take any responsibility for damage or vandalism to any monument.

-No person (including family and Monumental Masons) may remove from any plot or grave, any kerb or monument unless they have permission from the Cemeteries Administrator.
+No person (including family and monumental masons) may remove from any plot or grave, any kerb or monument unless they have permission from the cemeteries team.

 Details on the specifications of monuments for individual cemeteries is available in Section 8 of the Christchurch City Council Cemeteries Handbook 2013 [PDF, 2.3 MB].